 Wolfpack Robotics is an after-school club sponsored by the Space and Engineering Academy but open to all West High students.
 Most of the team members are Academy students.
-The club is divided up into teams of 5-8 students, and each team designs, builds, and programs a robot made out of VEX Robotics equipment.
-The robots are designed to perform in regional VEX Robotics Tournaments.
+The club is divided up into teams of 4-8 students, and each team designs, builds, and programs a robot made out of VEX Robotics equipment.
+The robots are designed to play in regional VEX Robotics Tournaments.

 Competitive robotics is exciting, challenging, and engaging for our robotics teams.
 Without even realizing it, students are developing valuable skills in design, mechanics, programming, strategy, problem-solving, and teamwork.
-Our teams put in two to four or more hours each week after school working on their robots.
+Our teams put in up to six hours each week after school working on their robots.

-View the Club History for past teams and their accomplishments
+See the Club History for information about past teams.

 Matches are played on a field set up as shown below.
 Two Alliances – one “red” and one “blue” – composed of two Teams each, compete in each Match.
-The object of the game is to attain a higher score than the opposing Alliance by stacking cubes and putting cubes in towers.
+The object of the game is to attain a higher score than the opposing Alliance by hanging rings on goals, moving goals into scoring zones, and balancing robots on platforms.
 A bonus is awarded to the Alliance that has the most points at the end of the Autonomous Period.

-For detailed rules see the Tower Takeover Game Rules.
+For detailed rules see the Tipping Point Game Manual.